-- What is working and needs to be maintained? - What is not working and needs to be modified? - Are there particular contexts and/or group/individual learning needs that are not being addressed? - To what extent are the support and learning needs of students with disabilities and at-risk of educational failure being met?
+- What is working and needs to be maintained? - What is not working and needs to be modified? - Are there particular contexts and/or group/individual learning needs that are not being addressed? - To what extent are the support and learning needs of students with disabilities and at-risk of educational failure being met? - How does the school's development of staff capability enhance student learning?

-Differentiation of the curriculum: The school's curriculum planning documentation will include information as to how the curriculum is differentiated to cater for the learning needs of all students.
+Differentiation of the curriculum: The school's curriculum planning documentation will include information as to how the curriculum is differentiated to respond to the learning needs and previous achievements/progress of all students.

-The Disability Standards for Education 2005 25 require schools to make reasonable adjustments to the curriculum so that students with disabilities can participate on an equal basis unless to do so would cause the school unjustifiable hardship.
+The Disability Standards for Education 2005 require schools to make reasonable adjustments to the curriculum so that students with disabilities can participate on an equal basis unless to do so would cause the school unjustifiable hardship.

-The Director General will therefore require evidence of an appropriately differentiated curriculum including both delivery and assessment methodologies, developed in consultation with the student and/or their parents/guardians [s.5.2 of the Standards] and provision of the selected reasonable adjustment within a reasonable time after the enrolment of the student [s.3.7 of the Standards].
+The Director General will therefore require evidence of an appropriately differentiated curriculum including both delivery and assessment methodologies, developed in consultation with the student and/or their parents/guardians [s.5.2 of the Disability Standards] and provision of the selected reasonable adjustment within a reasonable time after the enrolment of the student [s.3.7 of the Disability Standards].

-Re-engagement strategies: In recognition of the fact that consistent attendance is a causal factor in student achievement, schools must implement student re-engagement strategies aiming to restore attendance for any student whose absences are impacting on his or her learning.
+Re-engagement strategies: In recognition of the fact that consistent attendance is a causal factor in student achievement, schools must implement student re-engagement strategies aiming to restore attendance for any student whose absences are impacting on their learning.